shlomo-b/homeProd-K3s/README.md

 ## Overview

-This project implements a production-ready Kubernetes environment using K3s (lightweight Kubernetes) with 1 master and 3 worker nodes.
+This project implements a home lab Kubernetes environment using K3s (lightweight Kubernetes) with 1 master and 3 worker nodes.
 It leverages GitOps principles with ArgoCD for deployment and configuration management, and includes a comprehensive monitoring stack.
 This is an actively maintained project that will continue to evolve with new features, improvements, and best practices over time.

 ## Architecture